How to Measure Stairs for Carpet

 +

-STEP 6: Determine whether you will install the carpet yourself or hire a professional.
+Step 6: Decide whether you will install the carpet yourself or hire a professional.

-Once all the measurements have been calculated, it’s time to determine if the carpet will be a DIY project or if you’ll outsource the job to a professional.
+Once all the measurements have been calculated, determine if the carpet will be a DIY project or if you’ll outsource the job to a professional.

-If a staircase is irregular, winding, or has a complex layout (or if a homeowner doesn’t have the time or skills to complete the project), it’s always best to hire a professional.
-A professional will double-check measurements and order the exact amount of carpet needed so that the homeowner can avoid material waste or costly rework during the installation process.
+If a staircase is irregular, winding, or has a complex layout (or if you don’t have the time or skills to complete the project), it’s a good idea to hire a professional.
+A carpet installer will double-check measurements and order an appropriate amount of material before placing the carpet.

-Measuring stairs for carpet is a simple process once you get the hang of the basic calculations and measuring techniques.
-After you’ve calculated your final measurements for your staircase, you’ll be one step closer to the carpet installation process.
+Measuring stairs for carpet is a simple process once you understand the basic calculations and measuring techniques.
+After you’ve calculated your final measurements for your staircase, you’ll be one step closer to installing carpet on the staircase